-Numerically inverting matrices is so costly that there is hardly ever a good reason to do it.
-Use a specific solver, like la.lu_solve(), whenever possible.
+Problem 4 demonstrates that computing a matrix inverse is computationally expensive.
+In fact, numerically inverting matrices is so costly that there is hardly ever a good reason to do it.
+Use a specific solver like la.lu_solve() whenever possible instead of using la.inv().